In This Article

 The Log: A Simple Format That Actually Gets Used

 The best weather log is the one you actually maintain every day.
-I’ve tried phone apps, dedicated weather station software, and elaborate spreadsheets.
-What I still use, five years in, is a spiral notebook hung on a nail by the back door.
+We've tried phone apps, dedicated weather station software, and elaborate spreadsheets.
+What we still use, five years in, is a spiral notebook hung on a nail by the back door.
 The format is one line per day, five columns, takes 30 seconds to fill in each morning:

 The Notes column is where the most useful information lives.
 Raw numbers tell you what the weather did.
 The notes column tells you what it meant for the garden: "hard frost, lost pepper transplants in south bed — north bed (more sheltered) survived" or "soil cracking in upper beds despite 0.5in rain last week — raised beds drain faster than in-ground" or "first beans sprouting after 6 days at 62°F soil."